matthew-shaw/matthew-shaw.github.io/docs/blog/posts/ai-power-tools.md

 That said, there is undeniable value to be found if you understand what the tool is actually built for.
 We should not ignore power tools just because they are dangerous in the wrong hands.

 An AI's true strength lies in pattern matching, syntax translation, and summarisation.
-Use that to your advantage as a tireless pair programmer to rapidly parse through dense server logs, translate an old script from Bash to Python, write tedious unit test boilerplate, or act as a [rubber duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging) when you are stuck on a difficult problem.
+Turn that to your advantage.
+Treat the AI as a tireless pair programmer to rapidly parse through dense server logs, translate an old script from Bash to Python, write tedious unit test boilerplate, or act as a [rubber duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging) when you are stuck on a difficult problem.

 Rather than believing AI will magically architect your systems and solve your problems for you, treat it exactly like what it is: a powerful tool in the belt.
 Just remember, when the only tool you have is a hammer, every problem starts to look like a nail.